 Anne graduated from USC with a degree in finance.
 She worked in high tech for 16 years, first as a group controller and eventually leading merger and acquisition teams.
 After her twins were born, she shifted to not-for-profit work, most recently at Stanbridge Academy, a school for children on the spectrum in the Bay Area.
 She is currently the part-time finance manager at the Portland Youth Philharmonic Association, Inc. In her free time, she watches her friends play college tennis, travels, and restores old homes.
 She also likes to cook and sew.

-Sarah moved to Portland three years ago from Massachusetts, where she had a 20-plus-year career in marketing and communications in higher education.
+Sarah moved to Portland four years ago from Massachusetts, where she had a 20-plus-year career in marketing and communications in higher education.
 Deciding to pursue a second career in aging services, Sarah recently earned a certificate in gerontology.
-Her responsibilities at the Hollywood Senior Center include social media, the website, and donor relations.
-She works closely with the center coordinator assisting with volunteer management, event planning, and outreach.
-She also leads the Arthritis Foundation’s Walk with Ease class for center participants.
-In her spare time, Sarah enjoys traveling, cooking, and fitness.
+Her responsibilities at the Hollywood Senior Center include community outreach, social media, the website, and donor relations.
+She works closely with the center coordinator assisting with center management, volunteer management, and event planning.
+She also is a state-certified activities director, leads the Arthritis Foundation’s Walk with Ease class for center participants, and is a certified WISE (Wellness Initiative for Senior Education) facilitator.
+In her spare time, Sarah enjoys traveling, cooking, gardening, and fitness.

 Board of Directors – Officers

 President: Lori Frank, director Pace Services, Providence ElderPlace